ykvit/flow-ai/docker/README.md

 # Docker Infrastructure for Flow-AI

 This directory contains all Docker-related configurations for running the Flow-AI application.
-We use a flexible "base and override" model with Docker Compose to manage different environments easily.
+We use a flexible "base and override" model with Docker Compose to manage different environments easily and safely.

 ## Core Concept: The "Base and Override" Model

 We follow the **DRY (Don't Repeat Yourself)** principle.
 Instead of having large, almost identical configuration files, we split them:

 - **`compose.base.yaml`**: This file is the skeleton of our application.
 It defines the core services (`flow-ai`, `ollama`), the network they share, and the data volumes.
-It is **always** used with an override file.
+It is **never used alone** and always requires an override file.
 - **Override Files (`compose.prod.yaml`, `compose.dev.yaml`, etc.)**: These files are small and contain **only the differences** for a specific environment.
-For example, `compose.dev.yaml` adds volume mounts for live code reloading, while `compose.prod.yaml` sets restart policies.
+For example:
+  - `compose.dev.yaml` uses a builder stage for live code reloading and exposes individual service ports.
+  - `compose.prod.yaml` builds a final, optimized image and exposes a single port through an Nginx reverse proxy.
+  - `compose.test.yaml` re-purposes the `flow-ai` service to act as a test runner instead of a web server.

 This approach makes the configuration clean, easy to maintain, and flexible.